OctopusDeploy/blog/blog/2019-08/minikube-on-windows/index.md

 *Creating a new HyperV external switch.*

-You will receive a warning that the network connection will de disrupted.
+You will receive a warning that the network connection will be disrupted.
 Click `Yes` to continue.

 ![](warning.png "width=500")